soundpickr/examples/nextjs-api-integration/README.md

-# Next.js API implementation
+# Next.js API integration

 For this example we exported the "player" component and the sass file to give it a default style

-The example follow the BEM structure but it's easy to convert to a plan structure
+The example follows the BEM structure but it's easy to convert to a plan structure